Cindy and Barrett with RV in Montrose

 When we started out, we knew very little.
 We’d been reading books and blogs and getting as prepared as possible.
 We were campers, but we had no hands-on RV experience except for a few camping trips in a Roadtrek for me and a few in a pop-up camper for Barrett.

-We started out listing everything we knew we needed to get done before taking off on the road on a HUGE whiteboard in our house.
-Eventually, we realized everything on that board could be categorized into 8 main points of focus.
+We started by listing everything we needed to do before taking off on the road on a huge whiteboard in our house.
+Eventually, we realized everything on that board could be categorized into 8 main focus points.

 I’ve consolidated those 8 points in a free downloadable PDF that you can get here!